Skip to main content

 info

-We intentionally do not go too deep into the rule format as it will be part of a dedicated documentation in the gene-rs project
+We intentionally do not go too deep into the rule format as it will is part of a dedicated documentation.
+For comprehensive syntax reference, see Rule Syntax Reference.

 Detection Rules